physera/onelogin-aws-cli/README.md

 ```shell
 onelogin-aws-login -c
 ```
-One installed and configured, just run onelogin-aws-login and you'll be asked for your credentials and to choose which role you want to assume.
+Once installed and configured, just run onelogin-aws-login and you'll be asked for your credentials and to choose which role you want to assume.

 ```shell
 $ onelogin-aws-login